awead/solr_ead/README.md

 xml from the document as well as the component, depending on the needs of your application.

+### EAD Formatting

+EAD xml may contain formatted text such as:

+    <title render="italic">this is italicized</title>

+When OM processes any node that contains formatted text, the formatted nodes will be ignored and the text will appear without any of the `<title>` tags denoting format.
+If you wish to have the formatting preserved as converted HTML, you may add the formatted string to your solr document:

+    Solrizer.set_field(solr_doc, "title", self.term_to_html("title"), :displayable)

+See the section on customization for more information.

 ## Customization

 Chances are the default definitions are not sufficient for your needs.
 If you want to